 Our far-flung destinations are singularly rich in spectacular scenery and opportunity for adventure.
 From broad river valleys to soaring snow-capped peaks, we’re humbled to let the landscapes speak for themselves as we roam and revel in some of nature’s greatest accomplishments around the planet.

 Incorporated into each itinerary is an adventure activity that best highlights the terrain and story du jour.
-Whether we’re hiking, canoeing, or horseback riding, you’re sure to find similar traces of excitement that the explorers of centuries-past endured long before we arrived in these amazing places.
+Whether we’re hiking, canoeing, or horseback riding, you’re sure to find similar traces of excitement that the explorers of centuries-past also experienced long before we arrived in these amazing places.

 Each TEP adventure emphasizes the unique cultural aspects, novelties, and beauties of the regions we explore.
-From sipping wine in Mendoza to making butter tea in the private home of a Nepalese villager, to sifting gold from the streambeds of the Yukon, our leaders introduce you to experiences you won’t find anywhere else.
+From sipping wine in Mendoza to making butter tea alongside a Nepalese villager, to sifting gold from the streambeds of the Yukon, our trips introduce you to experiences you won’t find anywhere else.